 Car Quids is changing the perceptions of traditional outdoor advertising.
 Car Quids’ technology driven dashboard means that campaigns can be planned and executed leveraging available data and analytics.
 Combining this data with a strong clear message delivered using our high mileage and highly visible fleet means that results of your advertising campaigns are measurable, even when they use outdoor display media.

-Ultimately, mobile applications and web brands should not be afraid to use outdoor advertising.
 It is an effective way to promote their brand and encourage app downloads and usage.
 Clearly, as generations become more mobile and spend more time outdoors, mobile brands will need to adapt.
 This needs to be in line with the way consumers are actually consuming advertising.

 As new technology-driven outdoor display media such as Car Quids come to the fore, app marketers will increasingly be able to apply planning and analysis techniques from online campaigns to their outdoor advertising campaigns.